-Cities have the ability and will to lead initiatives to tackle global climate change.
+Cities have shown that they have the economic and political power to lead initiatives to meaningfully tackle climate change.

 Creating resilient cities